TheHive-Project/CortexDocs/analyzer_requirements.md

 account or a [Private API](https://support.virustotal.com/hc/en-us/requests/new) subscription, a premium service.

-Please note that a community account is highly limited in API queries it can make.
+Please note that a community account is highly limited in the number of API queries it can make.
 If you can afford them, subscribe to the premium services.

 Provide the API key associated with your account as a value to the `key` parameter.